Retirement Spending & Cash Flow Planner

 The flat-spending assumption may overstate needs

 Important Assumptions This illustration uses a simplified deterministic model.
-The phased spending pattern reflects average tendencies observed in retiree spending research, but individual spending patterns vary substantially.
-The tool assumes: constant portfolio returns at the entered rate (real markets vary), general inflation applied uniformly to baseline spending, healthcare cost inflation applied separately to the healthcare line, no taxes on portfolio withdrawals, no Required Minimum Distributions modeling, no Social Security earnings test or claiming timing optimization, no long-term care events, no major one-time expenses (home renovations, gifts to family, vehicle purchases), and no sequence-of-returns risk beyond the entered constant return.
+The phased spending pattern reflects average tendencies observed in retiree spending research, but individual patterns vary substantially.
+The tool assumes constant portfolio returns at the entered rate, general inflation applied uniformly to baseline spending, healthcare cost inflation applied separately to the healthcare line, no taxes on withdrawals, no RMD modeling, no Social Security claiming optimization, no long-term care events, no major one-time expenses, and no sequence-of-returns risk beyond the entered constant return.
 Annual guaranteed income is inflation-adjusted at the general rate.
 Spending phase multipliers are applied to the inflation-adjusted baseline at the start of each phase.

 Want to discuss how these spending patterns may apply to your plan?